-A2 Liner provides a tremendous cost savings over cured-in-place pipe—up to 50% depending on the installation.
-Relining with A2 Liner eliminates costly bypass operations because normal flow is maintained.
-Additionally, sliplining with A2 Liner gives you a new pipe with direct-bury strength of 46 psi stiffness—which means it doesn’t depend on the host pipe for long-term structural performance as cured-in-place liners do.
-Plus, the double-wall design provides extra stiffness for improved shape-control during installation and grouting.
+Relining with A2 Liner Pipe provides up to 50% cost savings over cured-in-place pipe.
+A2 Liner Pipe eliminates costly bypass operations because normal flow is maintained.
+It also gives you a new pipe with direct-bury strength of 46 psi stiffness, which means it doesn’t depend on the host pipe for long-term structural performance as cured-in-place liners do.

-CONTECH provides A2 Liner in 12-36 inch diameters and lengths of 10 and 20 feet.
-Custom lengths as short as 2.5 feet are available for installation within small insertion pits or manholes.
-Field installations demonstrate that workers can slipline with A2 Liner Pipe at a rate in excess of 200 feet per hour.
-And because it is lightweight, you can use smaller, less expensive equipment for handling and joining—yet another savings.
+Construction crews can slip line with A2 Liner Pipe at a rate in excess of 200 feet per hour.
+And because it is lightweight, you can use smaller, less expensive equipment for handling and joining.

-A2 Liner Pipe’s patented gasketed STAB-JOINT® meets the joint tightness test requirements of ASTM D3212.
-It is also designed to remain watertight up to 5 degrees angularity.
-Unlike other gasketed joints for segmental sliplining, the A2 Liner STAB-JOINT ensures a positive connection even when sliplining misaligned, obstructed or curvilinear sewers.
-Additionally, this joint system incorporates a PVC coupling that maintains a constant outside and inside diameter.
+A2 Liner Pipe’s patented gasketed STAB-JOINT® is designed to remain watertight up to 5 degrees angularity and ensures a positive connection even when slip lining misaligned, obstructed, or curvilinear sewers.